cdklabs/cdk-pipelines-github/API.md

 You can do this manually in the console, or create a separate stack that uses this construct.
 You must `cdk deploy` once (with your normal AWS credentials) to have this role created for you.

-You can then utilize the arn as a stack output and send it into the Github Workflow app via the `githubOidcRoleArn` property.
+You can then utilize the role arn as a stack output and send it into the Github Workflow app via the `githubOidcRoleArn` property.
+The role arn will be `arn:aws:iam::<accountId>:role/GithubActionRole`.

 __Implements__: [IConstruct](#constructs-iconstruct), [IDependable](#constructs-idependable)
 __Extends__: [Construct](#constructs-construct)